A SWOT Analysis of Wal mart - the World's largest Company

 Before we start with the Walmart SWOT analysis here is a brief history of Walmart

 At some point Sam Walton, the founder of Walmart, made the decision to achieve higher sales volumes by keeping sales prices lower than his competitors by reducing his profit margin.
 From this a huge retail empire has grown with nearly 3000 stores in 14 countries yielding the World's largest company in terms of revenue.
-His mission was:"to help people save money so they can live better."
+His mission was:

 Click for more on the Walmart Mission Statement